HSBC Building (Sungai Petani): History

 In the early 20th century, the township of Sungai Petani had emerged as the commercial centre of the Kuala Muda District.
 Eyeing the prospects for the town, the Hongkong and Shanghai Banking Corporation (HSBC) in 1920 decided to open a new premise there.

-The building housing the branch was completed and opened in 13 February 1922 by the Regent of Kedah Tunku Ibrahim and the British advisor to Kedah M.S.H.
+The building housing the branch was completed and opened on 13 February 1922 by the Regent of Kedah Tunku Ibrahim and the British advisor to Kedah M.S.H.
 McArthur.
 It became the second bank established in the state, after the Chartered Bank in Alor Setar.
 In the beginning, the bank was patronized mainly by European estate managers in the Kuala Muda District and also those from Baling and Kulim.
 Later, the bank's facilities were extended to Chinese towkays and other businessmen.

 When the European theater of World War II began, the branch contributed to war efforts by participating in the "Beat Hitler With Your Odd Cents" campaign.
 During Japanese advancements in the Malayan campaign, the manager of the branch, Henry Willan, took his records and most of the cash, locked up the bank, left the keys with his compradore and evacuated after several unsuccessful attempts to call the head HSBC office in Singapore.
-After the Sungai Petani branch was forced to close in 8 December 1941, affairs of the branch were handled by the Singapore office until the state also fell into Japanese hands.
+After the Sungai Petani branch was forced to close on 8 December 1941, affairs of the branch were handled by the Singapore office until the state also fell into Japanese hands.
 During the Japanese occupation, all operations of HSBC were suspended.
 The building was used as headquarters by the local Japanese military administration, while the old Rest House beside it became the headquarters of the Kempeitai.

 HSBC reopened the Sungai Petani branch in mid-1946 after the war.
-It was also used as a meeting ground by the Freemasons of Lodge Kedah between 1946 to 1947.
+It was also used as a meeting ground by the Freemasons of Lodge Kedah between 1946 and 1947.
 During the Konfrontasi, the bank was tightly guarded by police forces in fears of bombing attacks.
 At around 2019, the HSBC branch relocated to a new premise at Lagenda Heights.
 The building was vacated and later put up for sale by tender in 2024.